GoDaddy Website Builder Review - Is GoDaddy Good?

 GoDaddy Ecommerce Plan - $24.99/Month

-- Social and Marketplace Selling: If you wish to sell your products on some of the more popular marketplaces (think Amazon, eBay, Etsy, etc.), this nifty feature allows you to connect your product listings to these marketplaces and manage everything right in your GoDaddy dashboard.
-These connections will automatically track your inventory so you don’t accidentally sell the same item twice on two different platforms.
+- Social and Marketplace Selling: If you wish to sell your products on some of the more popular marketplaces (think Amazon, eBay, Etsy, etc.), this feature allows you to connect your product listings to these marketplaces and manage everything right in your GoDaddy dashboard.
+This will automatically track your inventory so you don’t accidentally sell the same item twice on two different platforms.
 For sellers with few or no employees, this feature will let you act like a big seller without requiring tons of time to manage.

 - Flexible Shipping Options: This feature allows you to offer customers multiple options for shipping your products to them, depending on how your business operates.
 It also includes a curbside-pickup option for local businesses.